-- (ix) annually review the compensation of directors and, in the Committee's discretion, recommend any changes to the Board for consideration; - (c) Nomination of Directors - (i) annually: (i) review and assess the size, composition and operation of the Board to ensure effective decision making; (ii) review and assess the size, composition and chairmen of all of the Committees of the Board; and (iii) identify and review candidates for appointment or nomination to the Board based upon an assessment of the independence, skills, qualifications and experience of the candidate, and make recommendations to the Board for consideration; - (ii) prior to nominating new directors, first consider the obligations of the Company under any nominating rights agreements to which the Company is a party, and then: - (A) consider what competencies and skills the Board, as a whole, should possess; - (B) assess what competencies and skills each existing director possesses.
+(ix) annually review the compensation of directors and, in the Committee's discretion, recommend any changes to the Board for consideration;

+(c) Nomination of Directors

+- (i) annually: (i) review and assess the size, composition and operation of the Board to ensure effective decision making; (ii) review and assess the size, composition and chairmen of all of the Committees of the Board; and (iii) identify and review candidates for appointment or nomination to the Board based upon an assessment of the independence, skills, qualifications and experience of the candidate, and make recommendations to the Board for consideration; - (ii) prior to nominating new directors, first consider the obligations of the Company under any nominating rights agreements to which the Company is a party, and then: - (A) consider what competencies and skills the Board, as a whole, should possess; - (B) assess what competencies and skills each existing director possesses.

 The Board should be considered as a group, with each individual making his or her own contribution.
-Attention should also be paid to the personality and other qualities of each director, as these may ultimately determine the boardroom dynamic; - (C) consider the competencies and skills each new nominee will bring to the boardroom; - (D) consider whether or not each new nominee can devote sufficient time and resources to his or her duties as a Board member; - (iii) recommend to the Board the necessary and desirable competencies of directors; - (iv) identifying individuals qualified to become new Board members and recommending to the Board the new director nominees for the next annual meeting of shareholders; - (d) Orientation and Continuing Education of Directors - (i) provide all new directors with comprehensive orientation to, among other things, fully understand the role of the Board and its committees, the contribution individual directors are expected to make, and the nature and operation of the Company's business;
+Attention should also be paid to the personality and other qualities of each director, as these may ultimately determine the boardroom dynamic; - (C) consider the competencies and skills each new nominee will bring to the boardroom; - (D) consider whether or not each new nominee can devote sufficient time and resources to his or her duties as a Board member; - (iii) recommend to the Board the necessary and desirable competencies of directors; - (iv) take into account diversity of the board candidate, as well as the current composition of the Board, including in complying with any diversity policy and/or target then in effect; - identifying individuals qualified to become new Board members and recommending to the Board the new director nominees for the next annual meeting of shareholders; - (d) Orientation and Continuing Education of Directors - (i) provide all new directors with comprehensive orientation to, among other things, fully understand the role of the Board and its committees, the contribution individual directors are expected to make, and the nature and operation of the Company's business;